The trouble started when their dream came true.

-There is a glossary attached for French words and phrases used in the story so if you’re learning French, this can help you with additional vocabulary in your studies.
-If you’re using a reading app like Kindle, French words are highlighted so you can just click on the word and you will be directed to the glossary.
+“Beginning French” comes with a glossary attached for French words and phrases used in the story.
+So if you’re learning French, this can help you with additional vocabulary in your studies.
+If you’re using a reading app like Kindle, French words are highlighted so the glossary is just a click away.

 About the Authors: